choderalab/modelforge/docs/getting_started.rst

 Before training a model, consider the following:

-1. **Architecture**: Which neural network architecture do you want to use?
+1. **Potential Architecture**: Which neural network architecture do you want to use?
 2. **Training Set**: What dataset will you use for training?
 3. **Loss Function**: Which properties will you include in the loss function?

-*Modelforge* currently supports the following architectures:
+*Modelforge* currently supports the following potential architectures:

-- Invariant arhitectures: SchNet, ANI2x
+- Invariant architectures:
+    * SchNet
+    * ANI2x

-- Equivariant architectures: PaiNN, PhysNet, TensorNet, SAKE
+- Equivariant architectures:
+    * PaiNN
+    * PhysNet
+    * TensorNet
+    * SAKE

-These architectures can be trained on the following datasets:
+These architectures can be trained on the following datasets (distributed via zenodo https://zenodo.org/communities/modelforge/ ):

 - Ani1x
 - Ani2x